JohnYanxinLiu/AirStackHummingbird/docs/development/docker_usage.md

 The containers mimic the robots' onboard computers on the same network.
 Therefore we intend to interface with the robots through ssh.

-The `ground-control-station` and `docker-robot-*` containers are setup with ssh daemon, so you can ssh into the containers using the IP address.
+The `gcs` and `docker-robot-*` containers are setup with ssh daemon, so you can ssh into the containers using the IP address.

 You can get the IP address of each container by running the following command: